dantleech/blog/content/posts/2024-11-24-php-value-objects-and-you.md

 [^parameter]: This "refactoring" is also known as [Introducing a Parameter
     Object](https://refactoring.com/catalog/introduceParameterObject.html)
 [^third]: of course there are (very good) libraries that provide domain-specific value objects such as [Carbon](https://github.com/briannesbitt/Carbon) and [Money](https://github.com/moneyphp/money).
 I'm allergic to dependencies however so I'd think carefully before introducing them.
+[^immutable]: actually a value object could be mutable, but it's just considered bad
+    practice.
+PHP's [DateTime](https://www.php.net/manual/en/class.datetime.php) is a notable example, many bugs have been caused because modifying the date in one place has the side effect of modifying it in any place it is referenced.
+This is probably not what you'd expect, fortunately we now have [DateTimeImmutable](https://www.php.net/manual/en/class.datetimeimmutable.php).